 Here are a few tips to help you plan and execute a last-minute move.

 If you only have a few days to pack up and move, the first step is to contact a moving company.
 In addition to being the safe and reliable choice, movers will also help you get all your belongings expertly out of the house in a short amount of time.
 You may need to contact a few moving companies in your area to find one that can accommodate your limited schedule.

 Now that you have the moving day set, make sure that you are packed and ready to leave once the moving trucks arrive.
 In some instances, you will be charged extra if the moving company must wait for you to finish packing.

 The next step is to gather all the supplies you will need to pack up and get out of your home as quickly as possible.
 Once again, because you’re in a time crunch, you will need to get creative and only make one or two trips to gather everything you will need.
 The necessary supplies include cardboard boxes, packing tape, and news print.

 If you’ve run out of packing materials, and time is running out, you can use items in your home in a pinch.
-For example, place clothing inside suitcases or in some instances, clothing can be left in dresser drawers.
+For example, place clothing inside suitcases.
+In some instances, clothing can be left in dresser drawers.
 Be sure to verify this with your local Wheaton mover.

 Consider renting a dumpster as well.
-Because you’re short on time, hiring a dumpster will make it easier to toss any garbage and broken, damaged, or unwanted items.
+Because you’re short on time in a last-minute move, hiring a dumpster will make it easier to toss any garbage and broken, damaged, or unwanted items.
 This step will save you several trips to your local waste management provider.
 Note, however, that you cannot place certain items in your dumpster.
 These items include electronics, batteries, household chemicals, food, and tires.